-The bill amends the Michigan Vehicle Code, specifically section 304, to establish new provisions regarding the issuance of restricted licenses for individuals whose licenses have been suspended or revoked due to certain driving offenses.
-It allows the Secretary of State to issue a restricted license after a 45-day suspension period, unless waived by a judge in a specialty court, provided the individual has entered an interlock program and installed an ignition interlock device in their vehicle.
-The bill outlines the conditions under which a restricted license can be issued, including eligibility criteria and the specific circumstances that would disqualify an individual from receiving such a license.
+The bill amends the Michigan Vehicle Code, specifically section 304, to establish provisions for issuing restricted licenses to individuals whose driving privileges have been suspended or revoked due to multiple convictions related to driving offenses, particularly those outlined in section 625.
+The bill allows for the issuance of a restricted license after a 45-day suspension period, unless waived by a judge in a specialty court, provided the individual has entered a specialty court interlock program and has an approved ignition interlock device installed in their vehicle.
+The bill also outlines the conditions under which a restricted license can be issued, including eligibility criteria and the specific circumstances that would disqualify an individual from receiving such a license.

 Statutes affected: Senate Introduced Bill: 257.304